huyouare/freebase-college/README.md

 ####Corner Cases:
 * Rutgers, the State University of New Jersey--Newark:
 Freebase Search could not provide results for "Rutgers the State University of New Jersey Newark".
 "Rutgers, the State University of New Jersey" returns Rutgers University (/m/0ks67).
 "Rutgers Newark" provides Rutgers-Newark (/m/074p0t).

-Berkeley College - Woodland Park, NJ
+*Berkeley College - Woodland Park, NJ did not exist.
-Berkeley College - New York, NY

-Bethel College - Mishawaka, IN
+*Bethel College - Mishawaka, IN
 Sometimes results appear with abbreviations rather than full state name (IN over Indiana).
 We must try both.

-Emmanuel College - Franklin Springs, Georgia  No result found for Emmanuel College - Franklin Springs, Georgia
+*Emmanuel College - Franklin Springs, Georgia

-1623  /m/035g_2 130.999451  Union College - Barbourville, Kentucky  Union College
-1624  /m/035h0h 148.6492  Union College - Lincoln, Nebraska Union College
-1625  /m/02ccqg 387.929993  Union College - Schenectady, New York Union College
+Works with "Emmanuel College Georgia" but cannot include "Franklin Springs" *Union College - Barbourville, Kentucky and Union College - Schenectady, New York don't allow abbreviation "KY", though Union College - Lincoln, Nebraska does.

-633 /m/048nry 131.263626  Aquinas College - Grand Rapids, Michigan  Aquinas College
-634 /m/066pm6 79.031181 Aquinas College - Nashville, Tennessee  Aquinas College
+*Very few abbreviated universities.
+These seem to be correct:

-2004  /m/0438f  18.477449 JMU James Madison University
+JMU James Madison University

-2017  /m/0344bc 42.02314  Derby University of Derby
+Derby University of Derby

 ### Getting Started